 - COVID-19 vaccinations for children - letter to carers PDF, 154.22 KB

-Caseworkers will follow all health protocols when visiting children, including wearing face masks.
-Where possible, these visits will be outside.
+Caseworkers will follow all health guidelines when visiting children, including wearing facemasks.

-Talk to your caseworker about respite and whether it should go ahead.
+Talk to your caseworker about respite if you have any concerns.

 Where do I go for current information?